 Break your food and travel expenses down further into "necessities" and "treats".
 This can be very highly subjective: a weekly dose of bubble tea can be a necessity to some and a treat to others.
 Always remember: we can be responsible with our finances without being too harsh on ourselves.
 It's about balancing #adulting and self-care.
 After all, millennials have a tendency to overspend and indulge, and you can definitely err on the side of caution when managing your spends.

-Step 4: Adjust monthly personal budget expenses based on projected lifestyle
+Step 4: Adjust personal budget based on preferred lifestyle

 Change is the only constant — the same is to be expected for budgeting as well.